 Busy, buzzy Cochabamba is one of Bolivia’s boom cities and has a distinct, almost Mediterranean, vitality that perhaps owes something to its clement climate.
 While much of the city’s population is typically poor, parts of town have a notably prosperous feel.
-The spacious new-town avenues have a wide choice of restaurants, eagerly grazed by the food-crazy cochabambinos, and the bar scene is lively, driven by students and young professionals.
-Despite this, Cochabamba remains a very affordable city, with prices far below those in Sucre or La Paz.
-You could easily find yourself staying a lot longer than you planned.
+The spacious, ever-expanding new-town avenues have a wide choice of restaurants, eagerly grazed by the food-crazy cochabambinos, and the bar scene is lively, driven by students and young professionals.
+It's also the base for outdoor adventures further afield, including trips to Parque Torotoro.
+You could easily find yourself staying a lot longer than planned.

-The city’s name is derived from the Quechua khocha pampa, meaning 'swampy plain’.
+The city’s name is derived from the Quechua khochapampa, meaning 'swampy plain.'
 Cochabamba lies in a fertile green bowl, 25km long by 10km wide, set in a landscape of fields and low hills.
-To the northwest rises Cerro Tunari (5035m), the highest peak in central Bolivia.
-Cochabamba is famous for its chicha, a fermented corn drink that is the locals’ favorite tipple.
+To the northwest rises Cerro Tunari (5050m), the highest peak in central Bolivia.